eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 </tr>
 <tr class="odd">
 <td><em>Person Identification Data Provider*</em></td>
-<td><strong>A Member State or legal entity providing Person
+<td><strong>A Member State or other legal entity providing Person
 Identification Data to Users.</strong></td>
 </tr>
 <tr class="even">
 <td><em>Public Key Infrastructure (PKI)*</em></td>
-<td><strong>Public Key Infrastructure (PKI) denote systems, software,
-and communication protocols that are used by EUDI Wallet components to distribute, manage</strong>, <strong>and control public keys.
+<td><strong>Systems, software, and communication protocols that are used by EUDI Wallet ecosystem components to distribute, manage, and control public keys.
 A PKI publishes public keys and establishes trust within an environment by validating and verifying the public keys mapping to an entity.</strong></td>
 </tr>
 <tr class="odd">
 <td><em>Qualified Electronic Attestations of Attributes</em></td>